VeraCologne/eras_tour_list/full_list.md

 - Girl At Home
 - Ronan
 - Better Man
-- Nothing New with Phoebe Bridgers
+- Nothing New
 - Babe
 - Message In A Bottle
-- I Bet You Think About Me with Chris Stapleton
+- I Bet You Think About Me
 - Forever Winter
 - Run
 - The Very First Night